VKCOM/vk-ios-sdk/README.md

 Library for working with VK API, authorization through VK app, using VK functions.

-Prepare for using VK SDK
+Prepare for Using VK SDK
 ----------

-Before using VK SDK you need to create standalone application in VK ( https://vk.com/editapp?act=create ).
-Save your Application ID, fill "App Bundle for iOS" field.

-Setting up URL-schema in your application
+To use VK SDK primarily you need to create a new VK application [here](https://vk.com/editapp?act=create) by choosing the Standalone application type.
+Choose a title and confirm the action via SMS and you will be redirected to the application settings page.
+You will require your Application ID (referenced as API_ID in the documentation).
+Fill in the App Bundle for iOS field.

+Setup URL-schema of Your Application
 ----------

-For authorization through VK App you need to setup url-schema of your application.
+To use authorization via VK App you need to setup a url-schema of your application.

 <b>Xcode 5:</b>
-Open your application settings, then select Info tab.
-In URL Types section press plus sign.
-Enter vk+YOUR_APP_ID (e.g. vk1234567) to Indentifier and URL Schemes fields.
+Open your application settings then select the Info tab.
+In the URL Types section click the plus sign.
+Enter vk+APP_ID (e.g. vk1234567) to the Identifier and URL Schemes fields.

 <b>Xcode 4:</b>
-Open your Info.plist, then add new row "URL Types".
-Set URL identifier to vk+YOUR_APP_ID
+Open your Info.plist then add a new row URL Types.
+Set the URL identifier to vk+APP_ID

 Adding VK iOS SDK to your iOS application
 ==========